mfs409/jetlag-legacy/README.md

 parts of JetLag are effectively stable, we reserve the right to change any and all APIs and interfaces.

+## Mobile Support
+To force JetLag to run in a more mobile-friendly mode, append `?mobile` to the address bar.

 ## Coding Standards
 JetLag is supposed to be a library that its users will hack for their own purposes.
 Consequently, we prefer that programmers preserve the structure we